aryaman-2307/GPU-Accelerated-K-Means-Clustering-for-TF-IDF-Text-Embeddings/README.md

 - ✅ Vectorizes input documents using TF-IDF
 - ⚡ Runs K-Means clustering on the GPU using CuPy (CUDA)
-- 🔁 Supports configurable number of clusters and iterations
+- 🔁 Supports a configurable number of clusters and iterations
-- 🧮 Outputs cluster labels for each document via command line
+- 🧮 Outputs cluster labels for each document via the command line
 - 🛠 Easily extendable to use GloVe, BERT, or MiniBatch K-Means

 ---